Pradeep829/Ping-Pong-Game-/README.md

 • Network play: The game can be played either on a single computer or over a network.

 • Swing library: The game is written in Java and uses the Swing library for the graphical user interface.

+Technology Used: Java and Java GUI and Java Swing
+IDE: Eclipse